The other day I was talking to my wife about investing in stocks & bonds for our new investment portfolio.

 Know what makes them different and successful.

-In Kenya you’ll find most rich people/investors in Nyanza Club (Kisumu), Kakamega Golf Club, Royal Nairobi Golf Club, Rotaract Clubs… name the clubs.
+In Kenya you’ll find the most rich people/investors in Nyanza Club (Kisumu), Kakamega Golf Club, Royal Nairobi Golf Club, and Rotaract Clubs… name the clubs.

 Let them notice you.